RAbeyrathna/Score-keeper/README.md

 ## Plan to do

-- Incorporate a "Win-by-2" functionality to conclude the game when there's a 2-point difference during a tie
+- ~~Incorporate a "Win-by-2" functionality to conclude the game when there's a 2-point difference during a tie~~
+  - Completed
 - Integrate the ability to subtract points from a specific player's score

 ![Image](./assets/score-keeper-screenshot.png)